aesher9o1/kafka-elastic-boilerplate/README.md

 | KAFKA_TRANSACTION_STATE_LOG_MIN_ISR            | In-Sync Replica set acknowledgments for successful commit                 | 1                                                        |
 | KAFKA_TRANSACTION_STATE_LOG_REPLICATION_FACTOR | -                                                                         | 1                                                        |
 | KAFKA_GROUP_INITIAL_REBALANCE_DELAY_MS         | GroupCoordinator will delay the initial consumer rebalance.               | 100                                                      |

+## Confluent Schema Registry

+> Confluent Schema Registry provides a serving layer for your metadata.
+It provides a RESTful interface for storing and retrieving your Avro®, JSON Schema, and Protobuf schemas.
+It stores a versioned history of all schemas based on a specified subject name strategy, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility settings and expanded support for these schema types.
+It provides serializers that plug into Apache Kafka® clients that handle schema storage and retrieval for Kafka messages that are sent in any of the supported formats.